-Polish journalist wins legal battle against Bannon protege
+Polish journalist wins legal battle against US activist

 During the 2016 U.S. presidential campaign Tyrmand distributed the film “Clinton Cash” — which portrayed Democratic candidate Hillary Clinton as captive to wealthy foreign interests — in Poland.

-Around that time he was also writing articles for Breitbart News, led by Bannon, who later became Trump’s chief strategist.
+Around that time he was also writing articles for Breitbart News, led by Steve Bannon, who later became Trump’s chief strategist.
 Tyrmand also had friendly ties to some members of Poland’s conservative government.

 Piatek and editors at Gazeta Wyborcza believed that Tyrmand’s case against them was part of a broader effort by the government and people friendly to it to have a chilling effect on its journalists.